by-jp/www.byjp.me/content/bookmarks/a-4d-political-compass/index.md

     summary: Despite its designers’ hopes that it might beckon in a new era of more nuanced political discourse, the political compass has largely been reduced to meme-fodder.
 This popularised version of …
+summary: A friend explores some changes and additions to their favourite political compass.
 ---
 A friend explores some changes and additions to their favourite political compass.
 Changes I _really_ like!
 I certainly plan on spending some time thinking about a 3D version that popped itself into my head as I was reading.
 (Because everyone needs their own version of the political compass 😅)